 The team leader, team member, and sponsor should be in alignment on the question “what does ‘done’ look like for our most important stakeholders” by the end of the meeting and the project initiation document should be updated as a useful project charter.

 When you can better determine what “done” will look like in your next project, the better the project will go for you, the stakeholders, and the project team.
 Getting everyone aligned is critical and these six tools should help get everyone on the same page.
-You can refine and practice these skills even more in Project Management: Planning, Scheduling, and Control, now in-person and online.
+You can refine and practice these skills even more in Project Management: Planning, Scheduling, and Control.